-Supermom, superwoman, doer of all things … whatever you call it, my friend was tired of it.
+Supermom, superwoman, doer of all things … whatever you call it, my overwhelmed mom friend was tired of it.
 All of it.

 Perfection … right?

 We went out one afternoon, with our children and her new baby, to a local park.
 She asked if she could share something with me and I agreed (she also agreed that I could write about it today).
-We sat there, just the two of us talking, as our seven children played around us.
+We sat there, just the two of us talking, as our seven children were spending time playing around us.

 That’s when I saw it… tears in her eyes.
 I could see them begin to fall and I could feel the stress in her hands as she reached out to mine.

 “I can’t do it anymore.
 I am burnt out.
 I’m tired.
 I don’t even know if it is worth it.
 I’ve lost my joy.
-I feel like I’m asleep on the job.”
+I feel like I’m asleep after 15 minutes on the job.”

 She was ready to take off her cape and JUST BE MOM.
-Not super mom, not room mom, not car-pool mom, just mom.
+She needed to stop being supermom, room mom, car-pool mom, and just be a mom.